 It turns out that poor posture can cause all sorts of problems that could have a huge impact on your overall health.
 The diagram below shows what good and bad posture looks like.
 We can see that the best example involves a straight back and no hunched shoulders.
 Which one best describes you right now?

-Here are five reasons why keeping your back straight should find its way onto your to-do list.
+Here are five reasons why keeping your back straight & the importance of good posture should find its way onto your to-do list.

 You’ll be the best version of you

 Your posture affects your ability to walk, run and do just about any physical activity.
 You’ll be amazed at how much better shape you’re in once you improve it.